JanTristanH/harzer-wander-buddy/backend/hwb/README.md

   - show group status on transient tour ✔️ (semi polished)
   - send and accept friend requests ✔️
   - display stamping state of group member on tour (detail) page ✔️
-  - Profile Page (with edit for my User)
+  - Profile Page (with edit for my User) ✔️
+  - navigation to other person
   - display stamp list of friend and mine
+  - initials for empty picture formatter

 ## MVP 2